 Nobody likes the idea of getting old.
 Despite our many efforts to escape or delay the aging process, it seems to be an inevitable part of life.
 IT SEEMS.
 But why?
-Why do living things gradually fall apart as they get older?
+Why do living things gradually fall apart as they age?

-There is a word for this: senescence.
-It is the gradually deteriorating state of our body, which is why we don't stay young for long.
+There's a word for that: senescence.
+It is the state of gradual deterioration of our body, the reason why we do not stay young for long.
 At the cellular level, cells stop dividing and eventually die.
-It can also apply to an entire organism (a living being can no longer respond adequately to external stressors) or to specific organs or tissues (such as the leaves that die and fall from trees in autumn).
-Yes, there are ways we can slow down (or speed up) the rate at which senescence occurs, which takes place in one way or another anyway.
-However, some species can completely escape the aging process and in practice live forever.
+It can also apply to an entire organism (a living being can no longer respond adequately to external stressors) or to specific organs or tissues (such as leaves dying and falling from trees in autumn).
+Yes, there are ways we can slow (or speed up) the rate at which senescence occurs, and it happens one way or another.
+However, some species can escape the aging process completely and essentially live forever.

 The “immortal” jellyfish, turritopsis dohrnii

-Eventually, depending on the species of jellyfish, one of these "polyps" will form a growth called a "bud", or produce segments that can break away from the rest of the colony.
-This process leads to the next stages of the life cycle of the jellyfish: the ephira (a small jellyfish) and the actual "adult" jellyfish, capable of sexual reproduction.
+Eventually, depending on the jellyfish species, one of these “polyps” will form a growth called a “bud,” or produce segments that can break away from the rest of the colony.
+This process leads to the next stages of the jellyfish life cycle: the ephyra (a small jellyfish) and the actual “adult” jellyfish, capable of sexual reproduction.

 For most other jellyfish, this stage is the end of the line.
-But the turritopsis dohrnii (and possibly other jellyfish species as well) has a catch.
-When the "eternal jellyfish" faces some sort of environmental stress, such as hunger or injury, it can go back to being a small patch of tissue, which then transforms into a sexually immature polyp phase of life.
+But turritopsis dohrnii (and perhaps other jellyfish species as well) has a trick.
+When the “eternal jellyfish” faces some sort of environmental stress, such as starvation or injury, it can revert to a small patch of tissue, which then transforms into a sexually immature polyp phase of life.

-The immortal jellyfish is a bit like a butterfly that turns into a caterpillar or a frog that becomes a tadpole again.
+The immortal jellyfish is a bit like a butterfly turning into a caterpillar or a frog turning back into a tadpole.

 Of course, turritopsis dohrnii can always be killed.
-Biologically immortal jellyfish, but not invulnerable by trauma.
+Jellyfish are biologically immortal, but not invulnerable to trauma.
 Except, in fact, the jellyfish animal does not die of old age.
 In theory it can live forever.
 But is it the only immortal animal?
 We see.

 Can the mythical hydra animal live forever?

-The hydra looks a bit similar to the "polyp" stage of a jellyfish (which makes sense, given that the jellyfish and the hydra are grouped in the same phylum, Cnidaria): a tubular body with a sprawling ring-shaped mouth. one end and an adhesive foot to the other.
-If jellyfish are immortal, the animal hydra defends itself quite well in terms of animal longevity.
-Hydras are very simple organisms that spend their days primarily in one place in freshwater ponds or rivers and using their stinging tentacles to grab any prey that comes their way.
+The hydra looks a bit like the “polyp” stage of a jellyfish (which makes sense, given that jellyfish and hydra are grouped in the same phylum, Cnidaria): a tubular body with a tentacle-shaped ring mouth one end and an adhesive foot at the other.
+If jellyfish are immortal, the animal hydra holds its own quite well in terms of animal longevity.
+Hydras are very simple organisms that spend their days mostly in one place in freshwater ponds or rivers and using their stinging tentacles to grab any prey that comes within range.

-Instead of gradually deteriorating over time, the stem cells of a Hydra have the ability to "live forever", to self-renew indefinitely.
-This appears to be due to a particular set of genes called FoxO genes, which are found in living things (from worms to humans) and play a role in regulating cell life.
+Instead of gradually deteriorating over time, a Hydra's stem cells have the ability to “live forever,” to infinitely self-renew.
+This appears to be due to a particular set of genes called FoxO genes, which are found in living things (from worms to humans) and play a role in regulating cell lifespan.

-In the case of Hydra stem cells, there appears to be an overabundance of expression of the FoxO gene.
-When the researchers stopped the FoxO genes from working, they found that the Hydra cells began to show signs of aging, and the Hydras were no longer young for long.
-We don't know exactly how it works yet, but we do know that these genes clearly play an important role in maintaining Hydra's infinite youth.
+In the case of Hydra stem cells, there appears to be an overabundance of FoxO gene expression.
+When the researchers prevented the FoxO genes from working, they found that the Hydra cells began to show signs of aging, and the Hydras were no longer young for long.
+We don't yet know exactly how it works, but we know that these genes clearly play an important role in maintaining Hydra's infinite youth.

 Even immortal lobsters?
 Almost

 Lobsters also do not experience senescence.
-Unlike Hydra's dependence on certain genes, however, their longevity is due to their ability to infinitely repair their DNA.
+Unlike Hydra's reliance on certain genes, however, their longevity is due to their ability to endlessly repair their DNA.